 Unboxing

 As we take a closer look at the box, you are greeted with a nice black and white color theme on the box.
-On the front of the box, you have the Arctic logo, the cooler picture, and the mention that the cooler has a 6-year warranty.
+On the front of the box you have the Arctic logo, the picture of the cooler and the mention that the cooler has a 6-year warranty.
 The top of the box has the Arctic logo and a stamp that the product is carbon neutral.
 On the left side of the box you have the specifications and package contents listed.
 The right side displays some of the features of the cooler.
 The back also has some features listed in several languages.

 A Closer Look